kedacore/keda/spec/triggers/aws-cloudwatch.md

 ## Using TriggerAuthentication

 Authentication can be handled by providing either a role ARN or a set of IAM credentials.
-The user will need access to read data from AWS Cloudwatch
+The user will need access to read data from AWS Cloudwatch.

 ### Role based authentication